 St. Paul Lutheran School is committed to academic excellence, and the development of mind, body and spirit.
 Our dedicated teachers and staff create a nurturing environment that promotes motivation, self-discipline and respect for others.
 The smaller classes ensure that every student receives the help and encouragement they need to achieve their full potential.

 Please call our school at 248-546-6555 to get more information.
 We would be happy to set up a tour of our school.
-Kindergarten Round Up is coming soon; click here for more information.
+Click here for information about our Open House.

 The latest copy of The Viking, our weekly school newsletter with important information and upcoming events.